Deadline for applications: 6pm on Monday 10 October 2005

-Artists who have been in receipt of a bursary or similar ‘open’ award (including an AHRB Fellowship) within the last six months will not be eligible in this year’s scheme.
+Artists who have been in receipt of a bursary or similar 'open' award (including an AHRC Fellowship) within the last six months will not be eligible in this year’s scheme.

 If you are unsure about your eligibility please call to discuss it with us in advance.

 Artists who are at an earlier stage in their development should consider applying to the Artsadmin Artists Bursary Scheme.
-For more information contact Manick Govinda, Artists Advisor or Nikki Tomlinson, Assistant Artists Advisor at Artsadmin, on 020 7247 5102 or [email protected] or [email protected]
+For more information contact Manick Govinda, Artists Advisor or Nikki Tomlinson, Assistant Artists Advisor at Artsadmin, on 020 7247 5102 or [email protected]or [email protected]

 You must discuss your proposal in advance with the Live Art Development Agency either in person, by phone or by email.
-In addition we are running One To One surgeries on Wednesday 8, Thursday 9, Wednesday 15, Thursday 16, Wednesday 22 and Thursday 23 September 2004.
+We are running One To One surgeries on Wednesday 7, Wednesday 14, Thursday 15, Wednesday 28 and Thursday 29 September 2005.
 Surgeries will be offered on an individual basis and you should call to book a place.
 Attendance at the surgeries is not compulsory or part of the application / assessment procedure.

-After discussing your proposal eligible artists are invited to apply for an individual bursary award by submitting a written application of up to 4 sides of A4.
+After discussing your proposal eligible artists are invited to apply for an individual bursary award by submitting a written application of up to four (4) sides of A4.

 Your application should include the following information: